Soaring fuel prices brake Italy's car addiction

 “Italian diesel prices are 23 eurocents more than the European mean.
 That puts us at a real competitive disadvantage in an EU market where there’s supposed to be a level playing field,” said Cinzia Franchini, president of national hauliers association CNA-Fita.

-High fuel prices could also exacerbate a slump in car sales, including those of carmaker Fiat FIA.MI, which has seen its sales falling to levels not seen since the 1970s.
+High fuel prices could also exacerbate a slump in car sales, including those of carmaker Fiat, which has seen its sales falling to levels not seen since the 1970s.

 “It’s not just fuel, it’s insurance, car tax, parts, the lot - everything’s going up.
 I’ve always changed cars regularly, but this year I‘m hanging on to the old one,” said Marco, a 43-year-old salesman in Milan.